2. Set up Linodes

 - Already exist on your Apache2 web server.
 See Apache2 quick config for details on adding your domains.

-The request is sent to Let's Encrypt to verify your domain and register the certificate.
-A successful completion message looks like this:
+Once you enter your domain, the request is sent to Let's Encrypt to verify your domain and register the certificate:

 Successfully received certificate.